 But make this a regular occurrence.
 Don’t wait for any of the above to happen and it’s far less likely they will.

-Top tip: Your stock strategy will set the rules for assortment decision-making.
+Top tip: Your stock strategy will set the rules for effective assortment decision-making.
 Without them, you’re making decisions on nothing more than whim or conjecture.
-To assess your stocking strategy, download our handy checklist.
+To assess your stocking strategy, check out our stocking policy checklist.